Assign Azure roles using the Azure portal

 Azure role-based access control (Azure RBAC) is the authorization system you use to manage access to Azure resources.
 To grant access, you assign roles to users, groups, service principals, or managed identities at a particular scope.
 This article describes how to assign roles using the Azure portal.

-If you need to assign administrator roles in Azure Active Directory, see View and assign administrator roles in Azure Active Directory.
+If you need to assign administrator roles in Azure Active Directory, see Assign Azure AD roles to users.

 Step 1: Identify the needed scope

 When you assign roles, you must specify a scope.
 Scope is the set of resources the access applies to.
 In Azure, you can specify a scope at four levels from broad to narrow: management group, subscription, resource group, and resource.
 For more information, see Understand scope.

 In the Search box at the top, search for the scope you want to grant access to.
 For example, search for Management groups, Subscriptions, Resource groups, or a specific resource.